thewca/wca-regulations/wca-regulations-2012.md

 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
   - 2g3) Competitors in the Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate.
 - 2h) Competitors must be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified from the competition for inappropriate clothing.
-- 2i) While competing, competitors must not use electronics or sound equipment electronic equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
+- 2i) While competing, competitors must not use electronics or sound equipment electronic equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).[NOTE: "electronics or sound equipment electronic equipment" something needs to be fixed in the wording.]
   - 2i1) Competitors may use certain non-electronic aids that do not give the competitor an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
-    - 2i1a) Medical/physical aids worn by the competitor (etc. glasses, wrist brace, hearing aids).
+    - 2i1a) Medical/physical aids worn by the competitor (etc. glasses, wrist brace, hearing aids).[NOTE: hearing aid? pacemaker? insulin pump?]
     - 2i1b) Earplugs and earmuffs (but not electronic noise-cancelling headphones).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
   - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.